 Before your family wakes up to see what trinkets Santa left under the tree Christmas morning, be sure that you have taken all of the proper precautions to keep your dogs and cats safe this holiday season.

-Pet-Proof The Christmas Tree
+1. Pet-Proof The Christmas Tree

 Perhaps the epicenter of holiday danger for your pet is the Christmas tree.
 Failing to pet-proof the “O Tannenbaum” could result in upset stomachs, painful injuries, catastrophic veterinary bills, or even tragedy this Christmas season.